lostsalchichon/Swift_Code/README.md

 # swift_solution.py
-SWIFT code solution for ensuring international wire transfers.
+SWIFT code solution for retreiving BIC information form a spreadsheet file.

 # Important
 - The code assumes the spreadsheet is contained inside the data/ folder.